Clinton-Davis/CapeTowns_Best_Bits/README.md

 * I had an issue with the selection lists columns.
 Only having one up at a time, If you selected any of the other columns, the 2 would be open at one time.
 >   -  To solve this, I gave them each their IDs and made the other selection option unavailable to use if one was open.
 You have to close one to open another.
 * When you clicked on the Wind Icon, the MapsContainer Div from the Map Section would open up.
-I had used the tag `<li>` as the 'Onclick' element on the selection, without realizing that every `<li>` would be clickable.
+I had used the tag `<li>` as the 'Onclick' element on the selection, without realising that every `<li>` would be clickable.
 >   -  I solved this by giving the li element in question there own class and made the class clickable.
 * I had an issue linking the HTML Geolocation concordance to the google maps directions service.
 >   -  To solve this, I had to put the navigator.geolocation.getCurrentPosition inside the getDirectionsAndLocations function.
-* The issue I had with the Loading... icon was trying to getting it to disappear when the google maps API had fully loaded. <br>
+* The issue I had with the "Loading... " icon was trying to getting it to disappear when the google maps API had fully loaded. <br>
 >   -  I first used the `if (status == "OK")`statement in the google-API, but that made it disappear before the maps Directions had fully loaded.
 The status "Ok" happened long before the page had fully loaded, especially on slower networks.
 >   -  I solved this by using a JavaScript MutationObserver.
-I added it to the directions panel div to look for a change of attributes, If there is a change, it triggers the jQuary Function to close the Loading... and google icon divs.
+I added it to the directions panel div to look for a change of attributes.
+If there is a change, it triggers the jQuery Function to close the "Loading..." and google icon divs.
 * The next bug I had was that if I used the "Back to Selection" button after using the Maps already and tried to use the Google Maps_Api again, the MutationObserver would not reset and look for the change in attribute again.
 >   -  I Solved this but using the 'Back-To-Main' Botton to refresh the page every time you use the Maps_Api.
 * Because it refreshes the page every time, I was having an issue with loading times.
 I had a lot of high-resolution images.<br>